opencypher/cypherdb/src/content/docs/extensions/attach/delta.md

 ```
 :::note[Note]
 The `file_format` parameter is required here to explicitly specify the file format of the given path.
-Kuzu is currently not capable of autodetecting Delta tables.
+CypherDB is currently not capable of autodetecting Delta tables.
 :::

-### Copy Delta tables into Kuzu
+### Copy Delta tables into CypherDB
-You can use a `COPY FROM` statement to copy the contents of a Delta table into Kuzu.
+You can use a `COPY FROM` statement to copy the contents of a Delta table into CypherDB.

 ```cypher
 CREATE NODE TABLE student (ID INT64 PRIMARY KEY, name STRING);